 In geography we will be learning about our local area and will also start to learn to read simple maps.
 In writing, our class texts are Beegu, The Pet Potato and The Christmas Pine.
 Year 1 will be writing character and setting descriptions, as well as rewriting the story in their own language.

 In maths we are building on the strong foundations of composition of number that we covered last term and starting addition and subtraction within 10.
-We will be learning about animals including humans.
+We will be learning about animals including humans in science.

 In RE, we will be delving into the Nativity story and exploring the different roles in the story.
 Finally in art, we will be creating beautiful pieces of landscape art!